 All Around This World’s exploration of Latin America includes sing-along, dance-along classroom and homeschool lessons about Venezuela for kids . . .
 Meet the world through music –“come to class” with Jay.

-This week in music class All Around This World travels to Venezuela, a country that, primarily because of its outspoken not-so-long-ago-past leader, Hugo Chavez, got lots of press in the U.S for many years…some good, some not.
-Debating the geopolitical implications of Chavez’s continued Bolivarian Revolution — and the many devastating problems Venezuela is facing today — may be beyond the purview of a kiddie music class, even one that inspires explorations of Venezuela for kids, so All Around This World will mainly focus on Venezuela’s rich, multifaceted culture.
+This week in music class All Around This World travels to Venezuela, a country that, primarily because of its outspoken not-so-long-ago-past leader, Hugo Chavez, got lots of press in the U.S for many years.
+Debating the geopolitical implications of Chavez’s continued Bolivarian Revolution — and the many devastating problems Venezuela is facing today — may be beyond the purview of a kiddie music class, so All Around This World will mainly focus on Venezuela’s rich, multifaceted culture.
 (Even that may be beyond the purview of a kiddie music class, but that’s our story and we’re stickin’ with it.)

 — OVERVIEW: “Archaeologists and anthropologists believe people have lived on the land now known as Venezuela for about fifteen thousand years . . .”